threadedstream/wasmexperiments/README.md

 Fiddling around with wasm binary format

 This is an experimental repository where I'm desperately (or not so) trying to comprehend the internal structure of WASM and hopefully make something good out of it.
-Much of the inspiration is drawn from [wagon](https://github.com/go-interpreter/wagon)

 # TODO
 ### Deserialization